avk/avk.github.io/_case_studies/desktop-mfa.md

 I advocated for this opportunity to speak to one of Okta's strengths&mdash;vendor neutrality. <mark><span class="decision">DECISION</span>: follow the Windows and macOS interface conventions</mark>, because end users probably trust them more than any security product.

+This also moved us closer to the product positioning of "Okta Inside" (<em>à la "Intel Inside"</em>) and the eventual goal of shipping Okta with every laptop.

 <a name="2.2"></a>